-The California correctional facility has been under intense scrutiny after receiving several complaints of the sexual abuse of inmates.
+The California correctional facility has been under intense scrutiny after receiving several complaints about the sexual abuse of inmates.
 After further investigation, a government watchdog has concluded there is a “substantial likelihood” that the Federal Bureau of Prisons has committed additional wrongdoings by ignoring complaints and failing to address mold and asbestos contamination in Dublin, California.
-Asbestos exposure in prisons is not uncommon as many buildings were built when limited restrictions were placed on construction materials.
+Asbestos exposure in prisons is not uncommon, as many buildings were built when limited restrictions were placed on construction materials.
 However, the FCI officials did not complete an asbestos examination before remodeling the women’s federal prison in California, which directly violates the EPA Clean Air Act.

 The Bureau of Prisons released a statement arguing that employees perform weekly fire, safety, and sanitation inspections.
 They also claim that employees are encouraged to report hazardous conditions to officials to combat these issues.
 A spokesperson for the Bureau, Emery Nelson, asserts, “All safety concerns reported by staff at Dublin are being addressed.”